Exploiting Netgear's Routerlogin.com

 In this post, I am going to discuss the security issues I discovered in a hardware wallet known as BitBox, formerly known as “Digital Bitbox”.
-It is important to note that I have not audited the device, and these issues were found from a preliminary look at the device.
+It is important to note that I have not fully audited the device, and these issues were found from a preliminary look at the device.

 In this post, I’m going to discuss a vulnerability I discovered in Ledger hardware wallets.
 The vulnerability arose due to Ledger’s use of a custom architecture to work around many of the limitations of their Secure Element.